pcmichaud/micro/source/time_en.rst

 Present bias
 ++++++++++++

 As we have seen, individuals can be very impatient.
 But their preferences may still fit discounted utility theory.
 There is no contradiction.
-But, there exist violations of discounted utility which have to do with the way people discount the very short term and the medium and long-term.
+But there exist violations of discounted utility which have to do with the way people discount the very short term and the medium and long-term.
 If the discount function is not exponential, but rather hyperbolic for example, then individuals make inconsistent plans which they will not follow upon.

 *Example*: Picking a movie

 You have to pick one movie to watch today and one you will watch next week:

-Assume `Mommy <https://www.youtube.com/watch?v=d7rtSqI0ZeA>`_  has an immediate benefit of 4 and also a future benefit of 4 but that `Les Boys <https://www.youtube.com/watch?v=OFl0fuIRl9A>`_ has an immediate benefit of 7 (but no future benefit).
+Assume, `Mommy <https://www.youtube.com/watch?v=d7rtSqI0ZeA>`_  has an immediate benefit of 4 and also a future benefit of 4 but that `Les Boys <https://www.youtube.com/watch?v=OFl0fuIRl9A>`_ has an immediate benefit of 7 (but no future benefit).

 **Exercise F**: What is your discounted utility if you pick a movie today and  :math:`\delta=1`.
 What happens if we delay movie watching to next week but you have to pick today?